adaam2/react-starter/README.md

 - Redux action logging with `redux-logger`
 - Hot module replacement / live reloading using `react-hot-loader` v3
 - Postcss with `autoprefixer`

+# Branches

+There is also a Rails 5 version with Rack::Proxy setup so that the Rails application is namespaced to `/api`.

+Run the stack by running: `foreman start -f Procfile.dev`

+You can find the code at https://github.com/adaam2/react-starter/tree/with-rails